Extreme Dodgeball: Other rule changes and amendments

 Other small changes were added.
 For example, if a player received a yellow card for yelling at the referee, holding a ball for too long, disobeying the instructions given, etc., he would have to stand in a small square while a player on the other team would be given a free shot at him.
-If the penalized player is hit, the opposing team scores a point, if the player leaves the square's boundaries, two points are awarded.
+If the penalized player was hit, the opposing team scored a point, but if that player left the square's boundaries, two points were awarded.
 Another small change was in the court itself.
 In previous seasons, the boundaries had been on the left, right, and front for each team.
-In this season, however, the left and right boundaries were removed and the court became similar to that of many indoor sports, such as indoor soccer or ice hockey.
+In this season, the left and right boundaries were replaced by walls, making the court more similar to that of many indoor sports, such as indoor soccer or ice hockey.

-In the second quarter, the Big Ball is put in play similar to the first two seasons.
-Since the big ball is used mainly for defending and is difficult to throw, two bonus points would be awarded for a kill through throwing.
+In the second quarter, the Big Ball was put in play, similarly to the first two seasons.
+Since the big ball was used mainly for defending and was difficult to throw, two bonus points were awarded for a kill with the big ball throw.

-In the third and fourth quarters, the teams are on the side opposite of that which they started.
-In the fourth quarter, the orange Dead Man Walking headband comes into play.
-One person on each team must wear the headband at all times.
-Any time a Dead Man Walking is eliminated, the other team gains two bonus points, but does not win the game.
-The headband is simply transferred to someone else.
-When two minutes remain in this quarter, there is a break in the game where the teams are allowed to switch the players on the court with ones on the bench (but each team retains the same number of players that had been on the floor).
-At the end of the fourth quarter, the team with the most points is declared the victor and is awarded $5,000.
+In the third and fourth quarters, the teams were on the side opposite of that on which they started.
+In the fourth quarter, the orange Dead Man Walking headbands came into play.
+One player on each team would be required to wear the headband at all times.
+Every time a Dead Man Walking was eliminated, the other team gained two bonus points, but the headband was simply transferred to a teammate.
+When two minutes remained in this quarter, there would be a break in the game where the teams were allowed to switch players on the court with ones on the bench (but each team retains the same number of players that were on the court before).
+At the end of the fourth quarter, the team with the most points would be declared the victor and win $5,000.

-If after the fourth quarter, a tie is reached, the game goes into overtime, in which each team chooses three players to represent them on the court.
-There are no regenerations, and catching a ball does not bring in a new player—once a player is out, they are out for good.
-The team which can last the longest is declared the winner of the match.
+If after the fourth quarter, a tie was reached, the game went into overtime, in which each team chose three players to represent them on the court.
+There were no regenerations, and catching a ball would not bring in a new player—once a player was out, he stayed out for good.
+The team which could outlast the opposition was declared the winner of the match.

-In the third season, referees are able to give players red cards, much like in soccer.
-If a player is given a red card, he is out for the rest of the game.
-Players get red cards if they behave in a particularly improper manner too serious for a yellow card, such as physical contact with an opponent in a harsh manner.
-Red cards are uncommon, but have been given multiple times.
-One player, Brian DeCato, was even suspended for the season due to repeated offenses.
+In the third season, referees were able to give players red cards, much like in soccer.
+If a player was given a red card, he would be out for the rest of the game.
+Players were given red cards if they behaved in a particularly improper manner too serious for a yellow card, such as physical contact with an opponent in a harsh manner.
+Red cards were uncommon, but had been given multiple times.
+One player, Brian DeCato, was even suspended for the season for repeated offenses.